hamedrb/hamedrb.github.io/content/project/bum-subpopulation/index.md

 ---
-title: 'Pelargos: An AI Tool for Identification of ASD in Newborns'
+title: 'Identification of subpolations who respond to Bumetanide as a treatment of ASD'

 date: 2024-11-20